 Super Friends (1973-1974)

 The lovable blue creatures who reside in mushroom-shaped homes spanned almost the whole decade and continued to the silver screen as recently as 2017.
-Watch the original cartoon on Boomerang, HBO Max and Hulu with a premium subscription.
-You can also watch full episodes on The Smurfs’ official YouTube channel.
+You can watch full episodes on The Smurfs’ official YouTube channel.

 Danger Mouse (1982-1992)

 Netflix features both the 10-season classic Danger Mouse show from the ’80s and the 2016 reboot of the secret agent mouse who travels the world.

 Inspector Gadget (1983-1986)